ucnl/UCNLNav/README.md

 If this repository achieves:

 - DONE!
-25 stars - we'll add partial implementation in MATLAB (Ok, I have uploaded Matlab version on 20 starts =)
+25 stars - we'll add partial implementation in MATLAB (Ok, I have uploaded Matlab version on 20 stars =)
 - 50 stars - we'll add AoA (Angle of arrival) estimation routines
 - 100 stars - we'll add C implementation of the library
 - 150 stars - we'll add complete documentation for the library